kosinusbch/bitsocket-sa/README.md

 ## Changes from Bitsocket FH

 * Added `in.o(X)` for op codes.
 Instead of `“b0": { “op": 106 } }` it will now say `"o0": "OP_RETURN"`
-* Added new query language that supports direct matches, $in, $gt and $lt
+* Added Mingo validation to emulate MongoDB queries
 * Added `tx.lock` (locktime) and `tx.ver` (version)
 * Added `tx.size` (transaction size in bytes)
 * Added `in.seq` for sequenceNumber